pvcraven/3d_graphics_class/source/assignments/assignment_06/assignment_06.rst

     :width: 30%
     :class: right-image

 What is the idea behind your project?
 What is your artist's message?
+What is the aesthetic?
+What elements and principles will you use?

 For this section you need the following: